weaviate/weaviate-io/developers/weaviate/configuration/inverted-indexes.md

 The `indexFilterable` index improves [filtering](/developers/weaviate/search/filters).
 This index is enabled by default.

-If you don't anticipate searching on a property field, you can disable this index to save disk space and import time.
+If you don't anticipate searching on a property field, disable this index to save disk space and import time.
 The property is still filterable.

 Set these indexes on the property level.